 Jerusalem artichokes are also called sunchokes.
 They’re an underrated veggie in my book, mainly because 76% of its fibre content comes from inulin making it one of the most prebiotic-rich foods.

 Jicama is a crunchy, watery, fibrous veggie similar to apple but a little less sweet.
 It’s great served raw and sliced up to dip in your favourite blends.
 It’s a very low-calorie source of inulin fibre.
-You can also slice and roast them into “fries,” or use in salsas and salads.
+You can also slice and roast them into “fries,” or use them in salsas and salads.

 9. Chicory root

-By now, it’s probably obvious that many roots contain lots of prebiotic potentials.
+By now, it’s probably obvious that many roots contain lots of prebiotic potential.
 Chicory is no exception.
 It’s a fabulous coffee substitution if you’re trying to ditch caffeine.
 Try a herbal coffee blend rich with chicory for a fantastic source of inulin.

 My favourite way to consume chicory is to brew the root in hot water like in Teeccino “coffee” blends.